 Tip Number Five: Decide beforehand what you’re willing to spend on, and what you’re not!

-Cafe prices at both the Studio and Backlot Cafes were about average for a tourist attraction and there were enough kid-friendly options to feed both our guys.
-We thought about taking a picnic lunch but in the end, the hideousness of the idea of lugging around lunch along with our winter gear (we didn't want to put it in the free cloakroom, as it was freezing and the backlot area is outside), outweighed the cost.
+Cafe prices at both the Harry Potter studio tour Studio and Backlot Cafes were about average for a tourist attraction and there were enough kid-friendly options to feed both our guys.
+We thought about taking a picnic lunch but in the end, the hideousness of the idea of lugging around lunch along with our winter gear (we didn’t want to put it in the free cloakroom, as it was freezing and the backlot area is outside), outweighed the cost for us.

 For reference, as of Jan 2017, Kids lunch boxes (in very cool Knight Bus cardboard boxes!) were under a fiver and contained a sandwich (cheese or ham) Capri-Sun drink, a piece of fruit and a flapjack.
 There were also more adult sandwich, wrap and salad options, including a couple of vegetarian choices and some pots of crudites and humous.
 Pretty standard tourist-cafe fare.
 Hot food started at £3.50 for soup, and there were options like mac ‘n’ cheese at £6, hot dogs or very tasty gourmet-style fish-finger hotdogs (smothered in tartar sauce – so tell ’em to hold that if the kids aren’t into toppings!) at £5.50, and burgers at £7.
 They don’t, for some bizarre reason, do chips.